codetalker7/colBert_project_gsoc/README.md

 ```
 We'll now describe how each of these methods work.

 1. `load`: This method simply loads a `ResidualCodec` into memory.
-See the `save` function below for format in which the codec is saved.
+See the `save` function below for the format in which the codec is saved.

-2. `save`: This method saves the residual codec. `centroids` are saved in a separate file (eg., `centroids.pt` in case of a `torch` tensor); the `avg_residual` is saved in it's own file (eg, `avg_residual.pt`).
+2. `save`: This method saves the `ResidualCodec`. `centroids` are saved in a separate file (eg., `centroids.pt` in case of a `torch` tensor); the `avg_residual` is saved in it's own file (eg., `avg_residual.pt`).
 And the `bucket_cutoffs` and `bucket_weights` are saved in a separate file (eg., `buckets.pt`).

 3. `compress`: This function takes a tensor `embs` of all the embeddings, and compresses them.
 Compressing the embeddings involves two steps: first, for each embedding, the nearest centroid ID is computed (where *nearest* means the centroid with the maximum inner product with the embedding.
 See the `compress_into_codes` function below).
 So suppose, `emb` is the embedding, and `centroid` is the centroid which is closest to this embedding.
 The residual is simply `emb - centroid`.
 The next step of the compression involves compressing the `residual` into `nbits` bits; this is done via the `binarize` function.
 Finally, the compression is just the tuple `codes, residuals_packed`, where `codes` is a tensor containing the nearest centroid IDs for each embedding, and `residuals_packed` is a tensor containing the compressed residuals.
-[This file](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L167) contains the python implementation.
+[This file](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L167) contains the Python implementation.

 4. `binarize`: This function is mainly responsible for compressing residuals.
 It takes a tensor `residuals` containing all the residual embeddings, and returns a tensor of type `UInt8` containing all the compressed residuals.
 See the [Python implementation](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L186) for example.

 5. `compress_into_codes`: This function simply takes a tensor `embs` of embeddings, and for each embedding, computes the ID of the nearest centroid (where nearest means the centroid having the maximum inner product).
 The computation is done in batches for higher efficiency.
-See the [Python implementation](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L167).
+See the [Python implementation](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L204).

 6. `lookup_centroids`: This function simply takes a list of centroid IDs, and returns a tensor containing the corresponding `centroids`.
+For instance, look at the [Python implementation](https://github.com/stanford-futuredata/ColBERT/blob/852271661b22567e3720f2dd56b6d503613a3228/colbert/indexing/codecs/residual.py#L222).

 #### Computing average residuals

 Once the `centroids` are computed, we then compute three quantities: `bucket_cutoffs`, `bucket_weights` and the `avg_residual`.
 The `bucket_cutoffs` and `bucket_weights` are used in the compression/decompression of the residuals.
+All these quantities are computed using the `heldout` tensor we computed in the previous steps.
+Here is how the average residuals are computed:

+1. For each embedding in `heldout`, we first compute it's nearest centroid ID.
+This step can be easily done with the following call:
+    ```julia
+    nearest_ids = compress_into_codes(heldout)      # 1D tensor containing the nearest centroid IDs
+    ```

+2. Then, we simply convert these IDs to a tensor containing all the corresponding centroids.
+This is done using the following call:
+    ```julia
+    nearest_centroids = lookup_centroids(nearest_ids)
+    ```

+3. Next, the residual embeddings are just the tensor `heldout_residual = heldout - nearest_centroids`.

+4. Next, to compute the average residual tensor, we take the average of `abs(heldout_residual)` over each dimension.
+Suppose the resultant 1D tensor is `avg_residual_tensor`.
+The `avg_residual` is then just the `mean(avg_residual_tensor)`.

+Next, we describe how `bucket_cutoffs` and `bucket_weights` will be computed.

+1. First, we define some quantiles as follows:
+    ```
+    quantiles = (Vector(0:2^nbits - 1)) ./ (2^nbits)
+    bucket_cutoffs_quantiles = quantiles[1:2^nbits - 1]
+    bucket_weights_quantiles = quantiles .+ (0.5 / 2^nbits)
+    ```

+2. Then, using `bucket_cutoffs_quantiles` and `bucket_weights_quantiles`, we compute the corresponding quantiles of the `heldout_residual` tensor.

+Once the average residual data is computed, we save this data in the format mentioned in the previous section.